erhant/lambda-0b10/docs/WEEK-2.md

 ## Number of Points

-It is quite important to know how many points there are on the curve $r$.
-The number of points has a bound that is given by the Hasse's theorem:
+It is quite important to know how many points there are on the curve $r$, over a finite field $\mathbb{F}_p$.
+The number of points has a bound that is given by the [Hasse's theorem](https://en.wikipedia.org/wiki/Hasse%27s_theorem_on_elliptic_curves):

 $$
-p + 1 + t
+|r - (p + 1)| \le 2\sqrt{p}
 $$

-where $|t| \le 2\sqrt{p}$ (Hasse's bound), $r$ is the number of points in the curve and $p$ is the field size.
-It is important that $r$ is large and prime.
+This means that the number of points $r$ is close to the size of the field $p$ following the inequality below:

+$$
+p + 1 - 2\sqrt{p} \le r \le p + 1 + 2\sqrt{p}
+$$

-> It is generally not easy to find the number of points in the curve.
+It is generally not easy to find the number of points in the curve.
 Sometimes you have "families of curves" and there you may have a formula to calculate the number of points.
 See for example BN254 curve.

-In the best case, we would like to number of points on the curve to some large prime number.
+In the best case, we would like to number of points on the curve to be some large prime number.
 However, we are still okay with large numbers with some large prime factor.

+> [Schoof's Algorithm](https://en.wikipedia.org/wiki/Schoof%27s_algorithm) can be used to find the number of points on a curve.

 ### Trace of Frobenius